Advertiser Disclosure

 Compare Multiple Quotes

-Call three to five solar companies for free, itemized quotes.
-A quote should explain all costs and specify the solar equipment included.
+Call at least three solar companies for free, itemized quotes.
+The quotes should explain all costs and list the solar equipment included.
 Reviewing multiple quotes helps you find the most cost-effective option for your budget.

 Ask About the Warranty